idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/ADLAROMANCEStressUpdateBase.md

 To validate the obtained regression coefficient values, initial conditions are given to the ROM and VPSC, and the resulting simulations are compared.

-## Implementation
+## Writing a LAROMANCE Stress Update Material

-While `ADLAROMCreepStressUpdate` contains the necessary algorithms contained to evaluate the ROM, the actual data that comprises the ROM is contained in a separate UserObject that inherets from `LAROMData`.
-The data contained in `LAROMData` is the maximum and minimum values used to calibrate the ROM, the transform used to prepare the input for the ROM, and the Legendre Polyonimal coefficients.
+While `ADLAROMANCEStressUpdateBase` contains the necessary algorithms contained to evaluate the ROM, he material specific `LAROMANCE` data is contained in inherited classes, for example `SS316HLAROMANCEStressUpdateTest`, which consists of the input limits, input transformations, and Legendre polynomials.
+Derived classes must overwrite the four virtual methods:

+- +getTransform+: Returns vector of the functions to use for the conversion of input variables.
+- +getTransformCoefs+: Returns factors for the functions for the conversion functions given in getTransform.
+- +getInputLimits+: Returns human-readable limits for the inputs.
+- +getCoefs+: Material specific coefficients multiplied by the Legendre polynomials for each of the input variables.

+Additionally, new `LAROMANCE` models can override five input parameter defaults to ensure correct ROM implementation:

+- +stress_index+: Index corresponding to the trial stress for in the input vector.
+- +initial_mobile_dislocation_density+: Initial density of mobile (glissile) dislocations.
+- +max_relative_mobile_dislocation_increment+: Maximum increment of density of mobile (glissile) dislocations.
+- +initial_immobile_dislocation_density+: Immobile (locked) dislocation density initial value.
+- +max_relative_immobile_dislocation_increment+: Maximum increment of immobile (locked) dislocation density initial value.

-`ADLAROMCreepStressUpdate` must be run in conjunction with an inelastic strain return mapping stress calculator such as [ADComputeMultipleInelasticStress](ADComputeMultipleInelasticStress.md).
+`ADLAROMANCEStressUpdateBase` derived classes must be run in conjunction with an inelastic strain return mapping stress calculator such as [ADComputeMultipleInelasticStress](ADComputeMultipleInelasticStress.md).

-!listing modules/tensor_mechanics/test/tests/rom_stress_update/2drz.i block=Materials

-In addition, the material specific `LAROMData` user object must also be coupled:

-!listing modules/tensor_mechanics/test/tests/rom_stress_update/2drz.i block=UserObjects

-!syntax parameters /Materials/ADLAROMCreepStressUpdate

-!syntax inputs /Materials/ADLAROMCreepStressUpdate

-!syntax children /Materials/ADLAROMCreepStressUpdate

 !bibtex bibliography